Siyavula/emas.loadtest/emas/loadtest/emas-performance-report/source/index.rst

     - grade-11/13-types-of-reactions/13-types-of-reactions-01.cnxmlplus
     - grade-11/14-lithosphere/14-lithosphere-01.cnxmlplus

-    The criterium we used to choose the above URLs is simply the performance in the unauthenticated reading tests.
+    The criterion we used to choose the above URLs is simply the performance in the unauthenticated reading tests.
 The pages that are slow during unauthenticated reading will be even slower during authenticated reading.

     We also chose some URLs that seemed to serve quite fast.
-This we did to get some balance to the overall stats for the reading experience.
+This we did to get some balance to the overall statistics for the reading experience.

     The resultant Funkload test was run with 5 test cycles ranging from 100 to 1000 concurrent users.

-    Authenticated read setup:
+    Authenticated read set-up:

     - Launched: 2013-08-22 14:35:07
     - From: siyavulap04